Knowle and Totterdown Local History Society

 January - no meeting

 February 14th - The Architecture, Sculpture and Symbolism of a Victorian Garden Cemetery.
-Our very own Alan Bambury has kindly agreed to give us another talk focusing on the beauty of our local cemetery at Arnos Vale.
+An illustrated talk, based on Arno’s Vale, which looks at the buildings and monuments found in a typical Victorian Garden Cemetery and discusses the meanings behind the symbols and epitaphs carved on them.
+K&T member Alan Bambury has kindly agreed to give us another talk focusing on the beauty of our local cemetery at Arnos Vale.

 March 13th - Bath Abbey Footprint Project by Cai Mason, Senior Project Officer for Wessex Archaeology